 Is The Never Really Saved (Never Saved) Argument Valid and Consistent

-The never really saved response comes from eternal security proponents when their doctrine is being exposed as a license to sin.
-For a person to say that a professing Christian was never saved and always a false convert, if he turns away from God to sin, is fallacious in at least 7 different areas.
-If you are a Christian, carefully ponder the following so you can help others see the dangerous folly of the never saved declaration.
+The never really saved, false convert or never a Christian responses comes from eternal security proponents when their doctrine is rightly being exposed as a license to sin.
+For a person to say that a professing Christian was never a Christian and always a false convert, if he turns away from God to sin, is fallacious in at least 7 different areas.
+If you are a Christian, carefully ponder the following so you can help others see the dangerous folly of the never a Christian and false convert declarations cited by once saved always saved advocates.

-For one to say a professing Christian who turns away from God to sin was never saved is also to deny that we can know who is saved and who is not by their present tense behavior.
+For one to say a professing Christian who turns to open sin was never saved is also to deny that we can know who is saved and who is not by their present tense behavior.
 Such is clearly unscriptural:

 Never Really Saved Argument